Vowel diagram: By articulation

-Vowels may also be categorized by their perceived tenseness, with lax vowels being positioned more centralized on vowel diagrams than their tense counterparts.
-The vowel /[ə]/ is in the center of the IPA trapezium and is frequently referred to as the neutral vowel, due to its fully lax articulation.
-In many languages, including English, the vowels /[ɪ]/ and /[ʊ]/ are often considered lax variants of their tense counterparts /[i]/ and /[u]/, and are placed more centralized in the IPA trapezium.
+Vowels may also be categorized by their perceived tenseness, with lax vowels being positioned more mid-centralized on vowel diagrams than their tense counterparts.
+The vowel is in the center of the IPA trapezium and is frequently referred to as the neutral vowel, due to its fully lax articulation.
+In many languages, including English, the vowels and are often considered lax variants of their tense counterparts /[i]/ and /[u]/, and are placed more mid-centralized in the IPA trapezium.
+For related cases, see vowel reduction and checked and free vowels.

+By acoustics

+A schematic vowel triangle following Geoff Lindsey's stylization of the vowel space.
+The chart uses the first two formants on its axes.

 Different vowels vary in pitch.
 For example, high vowels, such as /[i]/ and /[u]/, tend to have a higher fundamental frequency than low vowels, such as /[a]/.
 Vowels are distinct from one another by their acoustic form or spectral properties.
 Spectral properties are the speech sound's fundamental frequency and its formants.